t0mtait/MapGame/README.md

 # City Guesser Game - CS2063 Fall 2023

 Welcome to the City Guesser game developed for the CS2063 Fall 2023 course at UNB.
-This repository contains the code for city guessur game associated with the course.
+This repository contains the code for city guesser game associated with the course.

 ## Android Studio